Cracked Pipe Repair in Ohio, Kentucky & Indiana

-Residential, commercial, and industrial properties in the Cincinnati-area are susceptible to sewer pipe problems due to their constant use and the area’s freezing temperatures.
+Residential, commercial, and industrial properties in Ohio, Kentucky and Indiana are susceptible to sewer pipe problems due to their constant use and the area’s freezing temperatures.
 In almost all cases, sewer pipes become broken, cracked or corroded without property owners knowing about it.
 What this means is that you may have a problematic pipeline underfoot right now and won’t know it until an unpleasant and/or costly issue occurs.

-At CME Sewer Repair & Pipe Lining, our sewer and pipe lining industry professionals are trained to identify current and potential issues, in order to service your pipes with speed and efficiency, before any unpleasant and potentially extremely costly issues arise.
+At CME Pipe Lining, our sewer and pipe lining industry professionals are trained to identify current and potential issues, in order to service your pipes with speed and efficiency, before any unpleasant and potentially extremely costly issues arise.

 Do You Have a Cracked Sewer Pipe?